danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 With this code in place, the coordinator will now sync changes back to the text binding.
 Still, if we run the test app, the original text still doesn't update.
 This is because we still haven't put the coordinator to use.

-We do this by simply update the text editor to setup a `RichTextCoordinator` in `makeCoordinator`:
+We can fix this by making the rich text editor setup a `RichTextCoordinator` in `makeCoordinator`:

 ```swift
 public struct RichTextEditor: ViewRepresentable {